Michael-F-Bryan/rust-ffi-guide/src/strings/index.md

 >
 > Failure to call from_raw will lead to a memory leak.

 Okay, that's easy enough.
-All we need to do is provide a generic string destructor for our crate which will let us clean up strings when we're done with them.
+All this crate must provide is a generic string destructor that's called when the string is no longer needed.

 ```rust
 #[no_mangle]